-Paychecks are mailed to all staff three times during the summer; July 8th, July 22nd and August 12th.
-If you would like to arrange for direct deposit, this form is in the online staff portal.
+Staff are paid three times during the summer; Saturday July 8th, Saturday July 22nd, and Saturday August 12th.
+Direct deposit is strongly encouraged.
+If you would like to arrange for direct deposit, the form can be found in the online staff portal.